d2dynamo/luxbringer_api/readme.md

 Rewrite DatadragonUpdater to download files separately instead of the full datadragon zip.
 Alot of the files in the complete zip are just translated files and i should probably skip the image files too cause they seem pointless here.

+Consider writing summoner stats sorter as a microservice?
+The summoner stats sorter will proccess up to 300 games which means it can very quickly become a bottleneck if and when more people start using luxbringer.
+This would also allow using a language better suited for big data processing like python.

 Make sure datadragon files exist before serving from datadragon dependant endpoints?
 That shouldnt be necesary since /lux end points are unreachable while dd files being updated.